-ESGP began reporting using the HUD CPD Outcome Performance Measurement System on September 1, 2006, with the implementation of the 2006 ESGP contracts.
-TDHCA will continue to utilize this reporting system in 2012.
+The State began reporting using the HUD CPD Outcome Performance Measurement System on September 1, 2006, with the implementation of the 2006 ESG contracts.
+TDHCA will continue to utilize this reporting system in 2013.
 In 2007, the HUD CPD Outcome Performance Measurement System became automated whereby subrecipients began to report performance data via a Web based application.
 TDHCA's monthly performance reports have been amended to include changes in reporting requirements required by HUD and to gather data on persons assisted with services which are outcome oriented and have a long-term impact.
 ESG activities related to street outreach and shelter will fall under HUD's Outcome 1, Availability/Accessibility, and Objective 1, Create a Suitable Living Environment (SL-1).
-ESGP activities related to homelessness prevention and rapid re-housing will be reported under HUD's Outcome 1, Affordability and Objective 2, Provide Decent Housing (DH-2).
+ESG activities related to homelessness prevention and rapid re-housing will be reported under HUD's Outcome 1, Affordability and Objective 2, Provide Decent Housing (DH-2).
+Activities related to the provision of employment assistance and job training will be reported under HUD's outcome 1, Availability and Objective 3, Expanded Economic Opportunities.

-ESG Annual Action Plan Planned Project Results
+PY 2013 ESG Annual Action Plan Planned Project Results

-Outcomes and Objectives Performance Indicators Expected Number Activity Description SL-1 Availability/ Accessibility and Create a Suitable Living Environment Accessibility for the purpose of creating a suitable living environment.
-5,472 Provide funding to support the provision of emergency to homeless persons.
-DH-2 Affordability and Provide Decent Housing Affordability for the purpose of providing decent housing.
-11,110 The provision of non-residential services including homelessness prevention assistance.
+Outcomes and Objectives Performance Indicators Expected Number Activity Description SL-1 Availability/ Accessibility of a Suitable Living Environment Accessibility for the purpose of creating a suitable living environment.
+13,344 Provide funding to support the provision of affordable housing to homeless persons.
+DH-2 Affordability of Decent Housing Affordability for the purpose of providing decent housing.
+2,733 Provide funding to support the provision of non-residential services including homelessness prevention assistance.
+EO-1 Availability/Accessib ility of Expanded Economic Opportunities Availability for the purpose of creating expanded opportunities 803 Provide funding to support the provision of employment assistance and job training